Article

 Student loan payments

 Because the level of student loan debt held by Americans continues to grow, Congress expanded educational assistance programs to permit tax-free payments of certain student loans through December 31, 2025.
+The IRS FAQs address student debt and qualified education loans.
 Employers can either pay the student loan servicing company directly on behalf of the employee or reimburse the employee upon substantiation of the expense.
 The $5,250 annual cap per employee applies to student loan debt and other educational expenses combined.
 If an employer already has an educational assistance program and would like to expand it to include student loan payments, it should amend its plan to incorporate this additional benefit.

 Working condition fringe benefits